leamonline/smarterdog.co.uk/README.md

 # Build optimized assets
 npm run build

-# Deploy dist/ folder to server
+# Deploy the generated dist/ folder to the server (see scripts/cpanel-deploy.sh)
-# See DEPLOYMENT.md for details
 ```

 ---